NeoNEXT/neoline/api_reference.md

 ### CONNECTED

 This event will be fired once user has approved the connection from dapp.
 Specially, if the dapp is already listed in neoline authorization center, this event will not be triggered.
-Relevant apis are: `getAccount`, `transfer`, `invoke`.
+Relevant apis are: [getAccount](#getAccount), [transfer](#transfer), [invoke](#invoke).

 #### Example